 The lives of Quentin and Flora intersect at the dawn of the Great War in Europe after each has grown up in the public spotlight, he in the White House and she in the storied mansions of New York and Newport.
 His childhood preciousness charms the nation and parallels her envelopment in her parents’ worlds of high art, luxury yachts and philanthropy.

-Quentin and Flora reach beyond their families’ orbits to begin a searching adolescent companionship that evolves inexorably into a fairy tale romance, at once tortured by the uncertainty of war and a vast and dangerous ocean.
+Quentin and Flora reach beyond their families’ orbits to begin a searching adolescent companionship that evolves inexorably into a fairy tale romance, tortured by the uncertainty of war and a vast and dangerous ocean.

 Through their actual letters, deeply unexplored for a hundred years, we share their youthful desires and dreams, and see them thwarted by the agony of separation and high-level political intrigue.
 We learn of their last night together on her father’s yacht and their hush-hush engagement.